 How many people smoke only one cigarette a day?
-There’s a very small minority of smokers who only do it only occasionally, such as once a week or at special events, so you can’t really call them smokers or nicotine addicts.
-But of the hundreds of smokers I’ve treated, none smoked only one cigarette a day – they all smoked at least around five and often ten, fifteen, twenty or more every day.
+There’s a very small minority of smokers who only do it only occasionally, such as once a week or at special events, so you can’t really call them smokers.
+But of the hundreds of smokers I’ve treated, none smoked only one cigarette a day – they all smoked at least three and often five, ten, fifteen, twenty, or more every day.

 The above-mentioned article is merely underlining the obvious: smoking is dangerous and the more you smoke the more dangerous it is.
-Or, to put it another way, cutting down the number of cigarettes smoked daily, even if it’s only to one, won’t help you very much to avoid a stroke or a heart attack compared with a not smoking at all.
-(Cutting down may, however, reduce your risk of cancer.)
+Or to put it another way, cutting down the number of cigarettes smoked daily, even if it’s only to one, won’t help you very much to avoid a stroke or heart attack compared with a not smoking at all.
+(Cutting down, however, may reduce your risk of cancer.)
 This amounts to another attempt, tedious in its repetitiveness, to frighten smokers into quitting.

 Apart from that, what is interesting about this long scholarly article (it’s over 9,000 words and lists 127 references) is what it doesn’t say: there’s not one mention of nicotine addiction.

-There is an accompanying commentary on this paper in which the word ‘addict’ appears once, but in the context of ‘marketing of supposedly safer tobacco products seems to recruit and addict new generations of young smokers.’
-This is worrying enough in itself, but note that the writer only says people can become addicted to smoking, not that smoking is nicotine addiction.
+There is an accompanying commentary on this paper in which the word ‘addict’ appears once, but it’s in the context of the suggestion that the ‘marketing of supposedly safer tobacco products seems to recruit and addict new generations of young smokers.’
+This is worrying enough, but note that the writer only says people can become addicted to smoking, not that smoking is nicotine addiction.

 It’s worth quoting further from the commentary: